-- · Enabling maintenance mode,
+- Enabling maintenance mode,

 - Stopping the agent,

+- Running the diagnostic with or without tracing,

-- · Uninstalling the agent.
+- Uninstalling the agent.

-Administration privileges are not required on the user's workstation to enable these three operations via the challenge mechanism.
+Administration privileges are not required on the user's workstation to enable these operations via the challenge mechanism.

 For further information on Maintenance mode, refer to the section Understanding self-protection on agents and performing maintenance operations.